 There is a daily ‘spend limit’ programmed into the system of £5.00, this can be increased or decreased for an individual pupil by making a written request to the school.

 The legislation regarding the use of this technology requires school to obtain written permission from a parent or guardian in order for the students to use the biometric system.
-I would therefore be grateful if you could indicate your consent on the data sheet and return to school or on the consent form on the website.
-Please click here.
+I would therefore be grateful if you could indicate your consent on the data sheet and return to school.

 This permission covers the student until they leave the school.
-Once your child leaves the school and ceases to use the system his / her biometric information will be securely and permanently deleted by the school.
+Once your child leaves the school and ceases to use the system their biometric information will be securely and permanently deleted by the school.

 What is a School Cashless Catering System?